biaslab/METADATA.jl/README.md

 To use this repository issue `Pkg.init("git@github.com:spsbrats/METADATA.jl.git", "master")` from inside Julia. *NOTE:* This will completely reset your package repository, so *make sure* you don't have anything in `~/.julia/v0.x` that you cannot live without.

+When adding a new (private) repository, make sure to set its URL in the `url` file to one of the form `git@github.com:organization/repository.jl.git`!

 ## Original README

 This is the official METADATA repo for the Julia package manager.
 See [manual section](http://docs.julialang.org/en/latest/manual/packages/) on packages for how to use the package manager to install and develop packages.